Shipping (fandom)

-Shipping (derived from the word relationship) is the desire by followers of a fandom for two or more people, either real-life people or fictional characters (in film, literature, television series, etc.), to be in a romantic or sexual relationship.
-It is considered a general term for fans' involvement with the ongoing character development of two people's character arcs in a work of fiction.
-Shipping often takes the form of unofficial creative works, including fanfiction stories and fan art, most often published on the Internet.
+Shipping (derived from the word relationship) is the desire by followers of a fandom for two or more people, either real-life people or fictional characters (in film, literature, television series, etc.), to be in a romantic relationship.
+Shipping often takes the form of unofficial creative works, including fanfiction and fan art.

+Shipping may take the form of same-sex, polyamorous, or love-hate relationships.
+Interspecies pairings and pairings with large age differences between characters can give rise to shipping discourse related to the ethics of such ships.
+Shipping can also create conflict within fandoms and between a work's creator(s) and its fans.
+Notable cases of shipping include the fandoms of Daria, Harry Potter, Xena: Warrior Princess, Avatar: The Last Airbender, The Legend of Korra, Star Wars, and Sonic the Hedgehog.

 Etymology

 The usage of the term "ship" in its relationship sense appears to have been originated around 1995 by Internet fans of the TV show The X-Files, who believed that the two main characters, Fox Mulder and Dana Scully, should be engaged in a romantic relationship.
 They called themselves "relationshippers" at first; then "R'shipper", and finally just "shipper".

 The oldest recorded uses of the noun ship and the noun shipper, according to the Oxford English Dictionary, date back to 1996 postings on the Usenet group alt.tv.x-files; shipping is first attested slightly later, in 1997 and the verb to ship in 1998.